SamboyCoding/Cpp2IL/README.md

 build artifacts if you want to do something yourself with IL2CPP metadata, and is released under the MIT license.
 The link above will take you to the documentation for LibCpp2IL.

+## Decompiler
+The decompiled CIL is pretty messy right now, the next thing is probably pattern matching to convert il2cpp specific stuff into C#, but most of the times it's at least possible to see what the method does.
+Use ILSpy because it works with broken CIL better than dnSpy.

+The entry point to decompilation is `MethodAnalysisContext.Analyze()`, it translates platform specific assembly into ISIL with `Cpp2IlInstructionSet`, builds the control flow graph and dominator info, and the rest of the decompilation is done with `IAction` classes (`MethodAnalysisContext.analysisActions`), these include stack analysis, simplification, applying metadata, etc. and then `Ilgenerator.GenerateIl()` translates the ISIL into CIL that's saved into managed dlls.

 ### Development Branch Notes

 Cpp2IL has undergone a major rewrite.
 This branch represents work in progress, and is subject to change.